datawire/ambassador-docs/docs/emissary/1.13/topics/running/debugging.md

 In both the Deployment Pod and the individual Pods, take the necessary action to address any discovered issues.

-## Review Ambassador logs
+## Review $productName$ logs

-The Ambassador logging can provide information on anything that might be abnormal or malfunctioning.
-While there may be a large amount of data to sort through, look for key errors such as the Ambassador process restarting unexpectedly, or a malformed Envoy configuration.
+$productName$ logging can provide information on anything that might be abnormal or malfunctioning.
+While there may be a large amount of data to sort through, look for key errors such as the $productName$ process restarting unexpectedly, or a malformed Envoy configuration.

 ### Log levels

-The Ambassador Edge Stack has two switches that will control different log levels.
+$productName$ has two switches that will control different log levels.

 #### Envoy debug logs
 Envoy debug logging shows verbose information on the actions Envoy is taking on